 One such approach is insisting on a creative process that’s focused on bringing yourself joy.
 Being content with finding satisfaction from within isn’t a selfish pursuit, nor is it without its impact on the world.
 If you’re making work that brings you joy, you’ll then be bringing more joy into the world through your every interaction with it.
 If your goal is to make an impact, you are!
 Even if no one hears the music but you.
-If the work is bringing you joy and you are therefore engaging the world with more joy, your music is of benefit to both you and your environment.
+If the work is bringing you joy and you’re therefore engaging the world with more joy, your music is of benefit to both you and your environment.

 Another alternative to creating with your audience’s satisfaction in mind, while still serving their best interests, is making the work that you want to hear.
 If you would want to hear the kind of music you’re making and you trust your taste, odds are others will too.
 Making something that you think others will like can often backfire, resulting in music neither you nor your audience actually care for.

 Building a narrative

-Often we make music without thinking about why we’re making it.
-It’s okay to operate on intuition and make music for music’s sake, but it may still benefit you to ask yourself: what is the music about?
+We often make music without thinking about why we’re making it.
+It’s okay to operate on intuition and make music for music’s sake, but it may still benefit you to ask yourself: What is the music about?
 Moreover, what are you all about?
 Before even beginning a project and arriving at an artistic identity, it can be elucidating to define some themes and create a language around what you and your work are all about.
 The purpose of your music can now be to tell your story, or at the very least, you’ll have an angle that can be expressed in words.